This guide explains why and how to easily make a dark theme for your website using CSS @media queries.

 External Style Sheet

-<!-- something resembling this -->
+<!-- should resemble something like this -->

 <!DOCTYPE html>